DFFlanders/CloudAppHack/infrastructure_angel_checklist.md

-This file is the teamplate for event volonteer checklists.
 Please feel free to branch and suggest pull edits so we can continue to improve the communities event checklists.

-# TEMPLATE FOR infrastructure angel aka (cloud, wifi, power and video) ORGANISER CHECKLISTS
+# Digital Infrastructure Angel (cloud, wifi, power and video) for your Cloud Application Hackathon

-## Description of volonteer role and the key objectives they will need to achieve as one of the event organisers
+## The 'Infrastructure Angel' is the ultimate hardware hacker, able to leap firewalls and

 Your objective as the "digital infrastructure angle" (if you so choose to accept them...[1]):
- * 1st assure cloud, wifi and power are on tap throughout the events, including the pre-training events and hackathon.
+ * Assure cloud, wifi and power are on tap throughout the events, including the pre-training events and hackathon.
- * 2nd inform participants of what resources they should expect to have and what they should bring with them.
+ * Inform participants of what resources they should expect to have and what they should bring with them.
+Be ready for the main event days as the Hackathon doesn't happen without cloud, wifi and power.
- * 3rd... ?
+ * Assure the cloud as a resource is available for future use by the community so the cloud app developer community can conitnue to grow.

-## Checklists for ROLE
+## Checklists for 'Infrastructure Angel'
 The below checklists are intended to provide the minimum viable set of tasks which will need to be completed for the hackathon.
-Naturally, you will add on additional tasks yourself and we would highly encourage you to create your own checklists and share them back with the community.
+Naturally, you will add on additional tasks yourself and we would highly encourage you to create your own checklists and share them back with the community[1].

-Are you ready to help make your event take off...?
-Ok then, let's get going!
+Good luck and may the force be with you.

 ### Pre Event Checklist